We’re sure there’s a part of you that’s tired of hearing the phrases “mobile-optimized” or “mobile-first approach” tossed around left and right.

 Plus, the more accessible your website is, the more people you’ll be able to speak to — which can lead to an increase in overall brand awareness.

 3. Improve Site Speed & Performance

 When considering your site speed and performance, unless your website has been optimized for both desktop and mobile, it will not perform as well as it could.
 Nothing to argue here.

 A website programmed for desktop viewing is quite different from one set up for mobile.
 When a company uses its desktop version for mobile viewing, it often leads to an inefficient, somewhat clunky version of the site.

 Research indicates that one in four mobile visitors will abandon a webpage if it takes more than four seconds to load.
 That’s not a very long time — apparently, even one second can make a huge difference.

 Having your tech team code a mobile-optimized version of your website can vastly improve your page load speed and overall performance.
 And in a day and age where mobile performance outranks desktop performance, ensuring you offer a top-notch mobile experience is critical.

 It makes sense that visitors will want to spend more time on a well-designed and optimized mobile website.
 When you offer logical navigation and easy-to-click buttons, visitors are more likely to explore your site — which increases their engagement.

-And increased engagement goes hand in hand with important KPIs like brand preference and usage.
+And increased engagement goes hand in hand with important KPIs like brand preference.
 Consumers are more likely to prefer and actually use brands that provide enjoyable, high-quality mobile experiences.

 Additionally, engagement is an important factor in how Google determines the quality of your webpage and overall site.
 Though it’s a bit unclear exactly how important user engagement really is to ranking, the March 2019 Google algorithm update indicated that search engines are indeed paying close attention to user engagement via metrics such as dwell time.